ironhack-labs/unit-testing-guided-example/README.md

 This means that GitHub will execute the unit tests for your repository and the code that you pushed.

-After a couple of minutes at most the tests results should be ready.
+After a couple of minutes at most, the test results should be ready.

 If all of your tests are passing, you should see a green checkmark next to your commit message.